 Consume Right Sizing Recommendations

-Ocean Right Sizing engine runs every 3 hours in order to generate new and update existing recommendations.
+The Right Sizing engine runs every three hours in order to generate new recommendations and update existing ones.

 You can get the Right Sizing recommendations through the API using one of the following calls: